vuex-orm/vuex-orm-next/docs/guide/prologue/getting-started.md

 ### Map Repositories

-However, it might be a bit cumbersome to define repositories like this, especially when you have multiple repositories that you want to use.
-In such a case, you can use `mapRepos` helper to define repositories.
+However, it might be a bit cumbersome to create repositories like this, especially when you have multiple repositories that you want to use.
+In such cases, you can use the `mapRepos` helper:

 ```js
 import { mapRepos } from '@vuex-orm/core'